FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates.md

 * [weapon_rifle2]({{< ref weapon_rifle2 >}})
 * [weapon_shotgun2]({{< ref weapon_shotgun2 >}})
 * [weapon_sniperrifle2]({{< ref weapon_sniperrifle2 >}})

+{{% hint info %}}
+A technical limitation in GoldSource engine prevents creation of new classnames dynamically (i.e. without code modifications).
+So we have to resort to this trick of providing the predefined classnames that can be utilized by the SDK user.

+The names themselves don't limit the weapon configuration in any way.
+E.g. `weapon_pistol` could be configured to act as a shotgun or a sniper rifle.
+The names are provided solely for the user convenience.
+{{% /hint %}}

+## Partially configurable weapons

 The following weapons have only partial support for configuration: